hipe/tmx/fields/doc/issues/034-entity.md

-the properties box is used for reading *and* writing (i.e storage and retrieval) of the frozen property objects, however it does not hold them directly. we leverage the platform's existing inheritence system to achieve reuse of these frozen properties across definition nodes (be they module or class):
+the properties box is used for reading *and* writing (i.e storage and retrieval) of the frozen property objects, however it does not hold them directly. we leverage the platform's existing inheritance system to achieve reuse of these frozen properties across definition nodes (be they module or class):